SimCMinMax/AutoSimC/README.md

          (default: -sim stage1)
 		 You have to set the simc path in the settings.py file.
 	- Resuming: It is also possible to resume a broken stage, e.g. if simc.exe crashed during stage1, by launching with the parameter "-sim stage2" (or stage3).
 You will have to enter the amount of iterations or target_error of the broken simulation-stage.
 (See logs.txt for details)
+- -gems : Enables permutation of gem-combinations in your gear.
+With e.g. <-gems "crit,haste,int"> you can add all combinations of the corresponding gems (epic gems: 200, rare: 150, uncommon greens are not supported) in addition to the ones you have currently equipped.
+  - Example: You have equipped 1 int and 2 mastery-gems.
+If you enter <-gems "crit,haste,int"> (without <>) into the commandline, the permutation process uses the single int- and mastery-gem-combination you have currrently equipped and adds ALL combinations from the ones in the commandline, therefore mastery would be excluded.
+However, adding mastery to the commandline reenables that.
+  - Gems have to fulfil the following syntax in your profile: gem_id=123456[[/234567]/345678] Simpermut usually creates this for you.
+  - WARNING: If you have many items with sockets and/or use a vast gem-combination-setup as command, the number of combinations will go through the roof VERY quickly.
+Please be cautious when enabling this.

 After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class easily
 - -l Leg_List : List of legendaries to add to the template.
 Format :